Sonic the Hedgehog (1991 video game): Legacy

-Primarily because of its Genesis bundling, Sonic the Hedgehog was a factor in popularising the console in North America, thus solidifying it as a competitor to Nintendo and their Super Nintendo Entertainment System.
-During October–December 1991 with the game's success, the Genesis outsold the SNES by two to one; at its January 1992 peak it gained a foothold in the industry and had 65 percent of the market for 16-bit consoles.
+Primarily because of its Genesis bundling, Sonic the Hedgehog was a factor in popularising the console in North America, thus solidifying Sega as a competitor to Nintendo and their Super Nintendo Entertainment System.
+During October–December 1991, with the game's success, the Genesis outsold the SNES by two to one; at its January 1992 peak it gained a foothold in the industry and had 65 percent of the market for 16-bit consoles.
 Although Nintendo eventually overtook Sega, it was the first time since December 1985 that Nintendo did not lead the console market.

 Sonic the Hedgehog inspired similar platformers starring animal mascots, including Bubsy, Aero the Acro-Bat, James Pond 3, Earthworm Jim, Zero the Kamikaze Squirrel, and Radical Rex.
-"Animal with attitude" games carried over to the next generation of consoles, with the developers of Crash Bandicoot and Gex citing Sonic as a major inspiration.
+"Animal with attitude" games carried over to the next generation of consoles, with Crash Bandicoot's Naughty Dog and Gex's Crystal Dynamics citing Sonic as a major inspiration.